Jon Kent (DC Comics): DC Rebirth

 Superman and his family are teleported into a bar in Metropolis.
 The Kryptonian spirits decide to help Superman and allow themselves to be reabsorbed by the Eradicator, while Superman puts Lois and Jon inside a fully equipped submersible and escapes with his family to Batman's secret Batcave on the Moon.
 The Eradicator soon arrives in the Batcave and continues his battle with Superman.
 During the battle, the Eradicator absorbs Superman and begins to search for Jon in the cave.
 Lois finds and puts on Batman's Hellbat armor and battles the Eradicator with Jon joining the fight.
 Superman eventually escapes the Eradicator.
 The entire Kent family fight the Eradicator, who is finally destroyed.
 Later, after returning to the family farm, Clark gives Jon a pair of glasses and a hat as Jon's new civilian disguise.
 He takes Jon to the Watchtower and officially introduces him as Superboy to the Justice League.

 Jon's origins are retconned in the four-part story "Superman Reborn".
-Jon is kidnapped by Mr. Mxyzptlk and taken to the Fifth Dimension.
+Jon is kidnapped by Mister Mxyzptlk and taken to the Fifth Dimension.
 As Superman and Lois race to his rescue, Jon encounters the spirits of the deceased New 52 versions of Superman and Lois and begs them to help.
 Taking their power in his hands, Jon attacks Mxyzptlk and accidentally transforms his parents into their New 52 counterparts.
 Though they no longer remember him, Jon manages to get them to remember who they truly are and their love for each other.
 The two versions of Superman and Lois merge, forming a new, complete version of Superman and Lois and rewriting the DC Universe's history.
 In this new reality, Clark and Lois conceived Jon shortly after they got married after the death of Superman.
 Lois ran afoul of a ring of arms smugglers who blew up the Kents' apartment in an attempt on her life.
 Fearing for Lois's life, the couple left Metropolis, and Lois gave birth to Jon in the Fortress of Solitude.
 Clark and Lois then took sabbaticals and moved to California to raise Jon.
 They eventually moved to Hamilton County and went back to work at the Daily Planet.

 When Jon's grandfather Jor-El visited the Kent family, he offers to take Jon on a trip to better educate him about the known universe.
-Lois and Clark initially refuse, but Jon reveals his fears and insecurities to his parents, and this could be an opportunity to understand himself better.
+Lois and Clark initially refuse, but Jon reveals his fears and insecurities to his parents as this could be an opportunity to understand himself better.
 Lois agrees to go with them.
 While Lois soon returned to Earth, Jon and Jor-El traveled through space for some time until their ship suddenly fell into a black hole.
-Jon found himself on Earth-3, where he was quickly taken prisoner by Ultraman.
+Jon found himself on Earth-3 where he was quickly taken prisoner by Ultraman.
 After being imprisoned in a volcano for years, Jon was eventually rescued by Jor-El and sent back to Earth, finding that while years have passed for him, only a few weeks have passed on Earth since he left.